 Mann’s voice, when it yearns like that of a frustrated 19th century elegist, can be hard to listen to.
 I’m sure she knows the answer to her own rhetorical question.
 These slips of the tongue, though, are few in a book that rockets along, sparking flashes of wit, without losing momentum.
 It is a group portrait, but Sally, the only one in her family with the distance and the nerve to see everyone in perspective, does not place herself at the center.
 That distinction belongs to Gee-Gee, the black housemaid who raised her and whose story lingered after I closed the book.

-There are no photographs of her children as adults in the memoir, and almost no biographical updates.
+There are no photographs of Mann’s children as adults in the memoir, and almost no biographical updates.
 This is certainly deliberate on her part.
 They have received enough publicity and, she has decided, they don’t need more—even if perhaps they wouldn’t object.
 One of the ironies of this book is that when they are finally able to decide whether or not they want media attention, she has decided to keep them safely out of the spotlight.
 She remains in control.

 Mann’s bracing declaration that all good artists are engaged in exploitation is the photographic equivalent of Janet Malcolm’s infamous statement about her profession: “Every journalist who is not too stupid or full of himself to notice what is going on knows that what he does is morally indefensible.
 He is a kind of confidence man, preying on people’s vanity, ignorance, or loneliness, gaining their trust and betraying them without remorse.”